 Who are we?

-The Nafferton Feoffees Charity Trust is made up of three charities known as the Poors Trust, the Town Trust, and the John Baron Trust covering the ecclesiastical parish of Nafferton, Wansford and Pockthorpe and was started in 1890.
+The Nafferton Feoffees Charity Trust is made up of four charities known as the Poors Trust, the Town Trust, the John Baron Trust and most recently the Jefferson Hodgson Trust covering the ecclesiastical parish of Nafferton, Wansford and Pockthorpe and was started in 1890.

 What is a Feoffee?